Tony Ameneiro: Biography

 He has been a regular artist in residence at the Art Vault Mildura, along with other artists such as Geoffrey Ricardo Mike Parr and Rick Amor.
 His studio has editioned prints for various Australian artists including the 2011 Archibald Prize winning artist Ben Quilty and the 2011 Dobell Prize winner Anne Judell.

+In 2021 the book "Tony Ameneiro - Flowers Skulls & Heads" was published.

-He is based in Mittagong, New South Wales, Australia.
+His studio is based in Moss Vale New South Wales, Australia.